 From 1 January 2018 you must be accredited to start, continue or return to teaching in a NSW school or early childhood service.
 Being an accredited teacher means you have met the Australian Professional Standards for Teachers at one or more of the four career stages in teaching.

 Teachers working towards Proficient Teacher can now finalise their accreditation requirements in their NESA online account.
 Visit the NESA website for information on finalising your accreditation online.

 Principals/TAAs can now view reports and make Proficient Teacher accreditation decisions in their NESA online account.

-Teachers currently following the offline process can still submit their report offline until the end of Term 2, 2020.
+Teachers currently following the offline process can still submit their report offline if needed.
 Principals/TAAs should refer to the offline process for making Proficient Teacher accreditation decisions offline.

 Applying for accreditation for the first time

 Visit the NESA website for information on conditional and provisional accreditation.